snap-stanford/snap-python/doc/source/reference/basic.rst

         A static method that returns the maximum of the ints passed in as parameters.

+     .. describe:: GetPrimHashCd()

+        Returns the value stored in the int.

      .. describe:: GetRnd(range=0)

         A static method that returns a random int between 0 and *range*-1, inclusive.
         If a *range* value of 0 is specified, it returns a random int between 0 and INT_MAX.
 The default value of *range* is 0.

+     .. describe:: GetSecHashCd()

+        Returns the value stored in the int divided by 0x10.

      .. describe:: IsEven(val)